Consumer arbitration: Number of arbitrations filed by consumers

 Commentators have cited statistics about the number of arbitrations filed by consumers in answering the question of whether consumers can effectively pursue claims in arbitration.
 Jean Sternlight wrote in a 2012 article that, according to JAMS Executive Vice President Jay Welsh, JAMS handles a "few hundred" consumer cases each year, most of which are preemptive arbitrations by alleged credit card debtors seeking to avoid debt collection litigation, and that AAA conducted about a thousand consumer arbitrations a year.
 Sternlight said that this was a very small number of arbitrations compared to the number of consumers required to arbitrate disputes.
 According to the preliminary results of the CFPB's arbitration study, 1,241 cases were filed with the AAA from 2010 to 2012 concerning "credit cards, checking account[s], and payday loans", compared to an estimated 80 million credit card holders subject to arbitration clauses.
 Of the 326 AAA cases where a debt was not in dispute, consumers pursued claims for $1,000 or less in arbitration only 23 times.
 According to The New York Timess analysis of data from multiple arbitration firms, from 2010 through 2014, there were 505 arbitration cases where a consumer brought a dispute for no more than $2,500.
 In June 2017, AT&T stated that 412 arbitration cases had been filed against it since the beginning of 2015.

 In the 2008 case Tillman v.
 Commercial Credit Loans, Inc., the Supreme Court of North Carolina noted the lower court's finding of fact that the defendant made 68,000 loans in North Carolina and commenced court actions against over 3,700, yet never had a consumer file arbitration against it.
 The Tillman court ultimately found the arbitration clause to be unconscionable and therefore unenforceable.
 According to The New York Timess analysis of data from multiple arbitration firms, from 2010 through 2014, there were 65 arbitration cases involving Verizon Wireless, a business with over 125 million customers, and 7 cases involving Time Warner Cable, which had 15 million customers.

 Alan Kaplinsky wrote that the small number of consumer arbitration cases resulted from fifteen years of "negative publicity about arbitration generated by plaintiffs' class action lawyers and consumer advocates".

+Recent data indicate a marked increase in the number of consumer arbitration filings connected to so called “mass arbitration” campaigns, suggesting that consumer-initiated arbitrations, while historically rare, have become more common in certain contexts.
+According to a 2025 summary of filings with the American Arbitration Association (AAA), the organization registered 82 new consumer mass-arbitration filings in 2024, representing a total of 247,327 individual consumer claims, averaging more than 3,000 claims per mass action.